MJCSRibeiro/Lanius_biomod2/README.md

 **Modeling Breeding Distribution of the Red-backed Shrike (Lanius collurio) in Iberia** -
 This repository represents the bulk of the content used to model the breeding distribution of the Red-backed Shrike in this master thesis.
 The following repository contains:

-  1. R script "_biomod2_github.R_"
+  1. R script "_biomod2_github.R_" used to run the analysis
   2. Occurrence data in "_Final qgis products_"

        .Iberian Peninsula independent census data